urllib.request --- Extensible library for opening URLs

 For HTTP and HTTPS URLs, this function returns a http.client.HTTPResponse object slightly modified.
 In addition to the three new methods above, the msg attribute contains the same information as the reason attribute --- the reason phrase returned by server --- instead of the response headers as it is specified in the documentation for HTTPResponse.

-For FTP, file, and data URLs and requests explicitly handled by legacy URLopener and FancyURLopener classes, this function returns a urllib.response.addinfourl object.
+For FTP, file, and data URLs, this function returns a urllib.response.addinfourl object.

 Raises URLError on protocol errors.